It’s been a year since everything changed. A year since I started decluttering our home.

 3. Filling space for the sake of filling space

-In purging all the items of my early 20s it is clear that I was desperate to ‘adult’ without taking the time to get to know myself as one.
+In decluttering all the items of my early 20s it is clear that I was desperate to ‘adult’ without taking the time to get to know myself as one.
 Over the years I’ve accumulated two of everything, one for 2013 Shawna and one for 2001 Shawna – who didn’t have a clue about herself and just bought all the token adult items without really loving them.